LLMs tend to be very creative and introduce diversity and creativity in answers.

 That’s good for certain types of questions like:

-- Tell me about La Cibeles
+- What can you tell me about La Cibeles?

-- What gothic buildings should I visit in Madrid
+- What gothic buildings should I visit in Madrid?

 - Do you need tickets to visit The Cathedral?
 Can I buy the tickets online?